UAlbertaALTLab/morphodict/iOS/README.md

 These are things that would typically be addressed in due course, if dedicating time to making the project maintainable:

+  - There’s currently no lifecycle stuff like cleanly stopping the django server if the app is backgrounded.
+So if you start the app, use it a bit, then come back to it a few hours later … nothing works.
+You can kill the app and re-start it and it will work fine again though.

   - Instead of being configurable settings to enable/disable features, a bunch of code is just *commented out* to disable it for mobile.